cran/rolog/README.md

 ## Why is it called rolog?

-I guess the name is obvious, rolog.
-The package only connects to the SWI-Prolog runtime and does not embed it. rolog supports the following installations of SWI-Prolog, with decreasing priority:
+I guess the name is obvious, rolog = Prolog for R. The package only connects to the SWI-Prolog runtime and does not embed it. rolog supports the following installations of SWI-Prolog, with decreasing priority:

 * If the environment variable `SWI_HOME_DIR` is set, the respective installation is used.